theamanjs/WhatsApp-Group-Exporter/README.md

 # WhatsApp Group Exporter(WaGE)

 WhatsApp Group Exporter(WaGE) is made to export all the unknown contacts in WhatsApp group.
 WaGE is open source and free.
-Install WaGE and go to https://web.whatsapp.com by default this extension will be invoked only on WhatsApp Web, you can see the permissons of WaGE.
+Install WaGE and go to [WhatsApp Web](https://web.whatsapp.com) by default this extension will be invoked only on WhatsApp Web, you can see the permissons of WaGE.
 WaGE doesn't collect any kind of data from your machine.

 # Installation(For Google Chrome)
 Follow these steps to install the extension locally for development purpose in Google Chrome
-1. Clone the repository using command ```git clone https://github.com/theamanjs/WhatsApp-Group-Exporter/```
+1. Clone the repository using command `git clone https://github.com/theamanjs/WhatsApp-Group-Exporter/`
-2. Open Google Chrome -> Go to extensions directly from settings or putting ```chrome://extensions``` in url
+2. Open Google Chrome -> Go to extensions directly from settings or putting `chrome://extensions` in url
-3. Make sure you've enabled the option of ```Developer mode``` on top right
+3. Make sure you've enabled the option of `Developer mode` on top right
-4. Click on ```Load Unpacked``` on left top
+4. Click on `Load Unpacked` on left top
 5. Select the path of the extension
 6. The extension will be added to the extension bar in the browser

 # Installation(For Firefox)
 Follow these steps to install the extension locally for development purpose in Firefox
-1. Clone the repository using command ```git clone https://github.com/theamanjs/WhatsApp-Group-Exporter/```
+1. Clone the repository using command `git clone https://github.com/theamanjs/WhatsApp-Group-Exporter/`
-2. Open Firefox -> Go to extensions directly from settings or putting ```about:addons``` in url
+2. Open Firefox -> Go to extensions directly from settings or putting `about:addons` in url
-3. Click on the settings button under the search bar -> Select the ```Install Add-on from files```
+3. Click on the settings button under the search bar -> Select the `Install Add-on from files`
 4. Select the path of the extension
 5. The extension will be added to the extension bar in the browser